DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://useanything.com/](https://useanything.com/)***↗.***

+# What is a BRD?

+A Business Requirements Document (BRD) is used to clarify specific goals, the resources needed to reach those goals, the estimated costs involved, and the projected timeline for completion.

+A well-rounded BRD is typically presented to a diverse audience that includes non-technical stakeholders and key decision-makers.
+This document serves as a critical tool for communicating the project's objectives, scope, and requirements in a manner that is accessible to individuals with varying levels of technical expertise.
+By clearly outlining the business needs, expected outcomes, and strategic alignment, the BRD ensures that all stakeholders have a comprehensive understanding of the project's goals and the value that the project aims to deliver.
+It clearly explains the projects' value proposition to managers, investors, and decision makers by showing how the project addresses market demands, the unique benefits the project offers, and how the demand and benefits align with the overall business strategy.
+This document ensures that stakeholders will understand the technical decisions that drive the project toward meeting its' business goals.

+Additionally, the BRD includes detailed technical information that bridges the gap between non-technical stakeholders and the technical teams responsible for implementing the technologies.
+The technical requirements, system architecture, integration points, and other technical aspects are explained in a way that ensures everyone involved is on the same page.
+By providing this level of detail, the BRD helps turn business needs into clear technical tasks.
+This makes communication and collaboration between non-technical and technical teams easier, reduces misunderstandings, and ensures the project runs smoothly.

+The inclusion of both high-level business information and detailed technical specifications in the BRD ensures that everyone involved in the project is aware of the business goal, and how technology helps achieve that goal.
+This comprehensive approach reduces the risk of misunderstandings, aligns expectations, and supports the smooth progression of the project from conception to completion.
+By addressing the needs and concerns of a mixed audience, the BRD plays a pivotal role in the successful buy-in of complex projects.

+This is a business document for business people, not a technology document for technicians and engineers.
+It is designed to identify the resources and processes that are used to create a digital product.
+The focus of this business document is to determine how to convert an investment of time, effort, energy, creativity, resources, and money into a viable, digital asset.

 # What is Chroma?

 Chroma is an open-source vector database used for saving, and using, embeddings.
 Its main job is to store embeddings, with related meta data, that is used by large language models.
 Chroma works well as a foundation for text-based search engines and is perfect for handling lots of unstructured and partly structured data.